jablo/cablesim/README.md

 - Combined device simulation, of a cable-modem with built in MTA and Router.

 Ideas boiling up:
+- Add handling of more than one DHCP server
 - Add minimal interpretation of the cable modem config file so the simulation can react eg. on MTA enable/disable, og report some configured values like uplink/downlink speeds.
 - On-demand service: ReSTful web service interface to create a device on-demand and